-Have you enjoyed eating Nepali cuisine and would like to learn how to prepare it?
+Enjoyed eating Nepali cuisine and want to learn how to prepare it?
 Or, perhaps you've been enamored by the intricate Buddhist thangka paintings and want to make one?

 Backstreet Academy also offers a wide variety of experiential tours, all conducted by a knowledgeable local.
 Their Thangka Painting Workshop is one of the most popular ones, and you'll end up with a unique souvenir to take home!